 , you may want to write some of the objectives and key results here.
 The Key milestones and accomplishments table gives you a chance to write some of the key moments in the project.
 As you change the "Status" of a milestone to "On Track," the Completion rate automatically updates based on the total number of milestones you have added to this table.

 After you've written the key milestones and the status of those milestones, the next section gives you an opportunity to write an analysis of the project.
 This status update can take a variety of formats.
 Perhaps you want to include additional headings, images, or links to other documents here to inform your project stakeholders.
 Whatever status report template you use here, ensure it follows the format of your organization.

-that the risk will happen.
+Finally, add potential risks and the likelihood that the risk will happen.
 If there is a big risk for the project, write how you and your team plan on mitigating the risk.
 The goal is to remove all risks (or lower the likelihood) so that you can meet all the stated deliverables of the project.